libsdl-org/SDL/docs/README-android.md

 4b.
 If you want to build manually, run './gradlew installDebug' in the project directory.
 This compiles the .java, creates an .apk with the native code embedded, and installs it on any connected Android device

+If you already have a project that uses CMake, the instructions change somewhat:

+1. Do points 1 and 2 from the instruction above.
+2. Edit "<project>/app/build.gradle" to comment out or remove sections containing ndk-build and uncomment the cmake sections.
+Add arguments to the CMake invocation as needed.
+3. Edit "<project>/app/jni/CMakeLists.txt" to include your project (it defaults to adding the "src" subdirectory).
+Note that you'll have SDL2, SDL2main and SDL2-static as targets in your project, so you should have "target_link_libraries(yourgame SDL2 SDL2main)" in your CMakeLists.txt file.
+Also be aware that you should use add_library() instead of add_executable() for the target containing your "main" function.

+If you wish to use Android Studio, you can skip the last step.

+4. Run './gradlew installDebug' or './gradlew installRelease' in the project directory.
+It will build and install your .apk on any connected Android device

 Here's an explanation of the files in the Android project, so you can customize them:

     android-project/app